kamyabazizi/image-compression-algorithm/PCA/README.md

  # Principal Component Analysis

- PCA is an algorithm that attempts to reduce the dimensionality within a data while still retaining as much information as possible and in this MATLAB code, we implemented the image compressions with PCA.
+ PCA is an algorithm that attempts to reduce the dimensionality within a data while still retaining as much information as possible and in this MATLAB code, we implemented the image compression with PCA.

  # Visual Results